Ballistic missile warning sent in error by Hawaii authorities

 "It was a procedure that occurs at the change of shift where they go through to make sure that the system, that it's working.
 And an employee pushed the wrong button," the Democratic governor said, adding that such shift changes occur three times a day every day of the year.

-The alert, sent to mobile phones and aired on television and radio, was issued amid high international tensions over North Korea's development of ballistic nuclear weapons.
+The alert, sent to mobile phones and aired on television and radio shortly after 8am., was issued amid high international tensions over North Korea's development of ballistic nuclear weapons.

 "I was awakened by the alert like everyone else here in the state of Hawaii.
 It was unfortunate and regrettable.
 We will be looking at how we can improve the procedures so it doesn't happen again," Ige added.